Department of Education

 The Education Administration Specialist Ed.S.
-Program is an applied degree program for the professional development of principals and superintendents licensure.
+Program is an applied degree program approved by the Minnesota Board of School Administrators (BOSA) for the licensing of principals and superintendents in Minnesota.

 The core requirements will be offered once every two years, leading to an open cohort of students progressing through the curriculum.
 Students will be admitted to the cohort every year with the number of admissions in alternate years depending on the number of active students enrolled in the courses.

 Core courses are delivered using a hybrid model of face-to-face and online delivery, depending on the nature of each course.
 The schedule illustrates the course rotation and anticipated amount of face-to-face class attendance required for each course.
 Class meetings will be scheduled on weekends.

 The goals of this program are to help candidates:

 - Acquire greater content knowledge in administration at site and district levels.

 - Develop abilities for research in the field of educational administration.

 - Evolve a broadened professional background in areas related to systems, safety, assessment, and human interactions resulting in greater administrative acumen.

 - Acquire Principal or Superintendent Licensure and an Ed.S.
 Degree.